OpenTWEMP/.github/README.md

-# .github
+# OpenTWEMP Organization Home Page

-OpenTWEMP organization profile
+This repository is intended to support the OpenTWEMP organization profile.